 You’re looking for something to take off your plate, and you’re wondering if email is that thing.
 How effective a marketing tool is email really?

 The short answer is: very.
-Incorporating email into your marketing strategy is a great way to build relationships with current clients and prospects alike, address specific concerns or questions within your audience and move leads along the buyer progression model.
+Incorporating email into your marketing strategy is a great way to build relationships with current clients and prospects alike.
+Also address specific concerns or questions within your audience and move leads along the buyer progression model.
 When done strategically, email marketing brings you more of the fulfilling, profitable leads you’re looking for.

 Email marketing isn’t dead